fiona-lwy/to-do-app/README.md

-# to-do-app
+# To-Do App

 The to-do app is created for users to add to-do tasks in a list.
-The input field empties itself after the user adds a to-do task.
+The input field automatically empties itself after the user adds a to-do task.

 There are three options users can do: